rysuds/dunebuggy/README.md

      QueryParameter(key='Floor Time Interval', type='enum', value='Day', enumOptions=['Day', 'Hour']),
      QueryParameter(key='Start Date', type='datetime', value='2021-06-01 00:00:00', enumOptions=None)]

 If you'd like to run this query with your own custom parameters, all we'll need to do is take the parameters from from the initial query, change the values to what we want, and re-fetch the query.
-You can also create a fresh set of parameters by importing `QueryParameter` from `sandsnake.models.query` and adding the values to the new object.
+You can also create a fresh set of parameters by importing `QueryParameter` from `dunebuggy.models.query` and adding the values to the new object.

 Below we are replacing the old NFT contract address param with a new one ([the contract address for BAYC](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d))